 The ‘gold-standard’ approach to diagnosing Autism in children is to have several clinicians involved.
 This is known as a multi-disciplinary approach and ensures a comprehensive and objective assessment.

-An autism assessment is very thorough and we work hard to ensure that the assessment includes all the relevant information to ensure the outcome is the right one.
+An autism assessment is very thorough and we work hard to ensure that the assessment includes all the relevant information to ensure the outcome is the right one for your child.

 Autism Spectrum Disorder is characterised by persistent and pervasive difficulties with social communication and interaction (e.g. difficulties making and maintaining friendships), combined with restricted and repetitive behaviours (e.g. distress at changes in routine).
 These difficulties are present across multiple contexts (e.g. both home and school) and negatively impact on the young person’s functioning.

-Our autism assessment package has been specifically developed with the young person and family at the centre of the process.
-Diagnostic assessments involve specialised assessment tools, detailed discussions about the family's concerns and expert formulation of the young person’s strengths, difficulties, needs and recommendations for support.
+Our autism assessment package has been specifically developed with your child and family at the centre of the process.
+Diagnostic assessments involve specialised assessment tools, detailed discussions about your family's concerns and expert formulation of your child's strengths, difficulties, needs and recommendations for support.